 The core element in every team is communication.
 Without proper communication, it is impossible to achieve something.

-The person who is responsible for it is called the Project Manager (PM).
+The person who handles it is called the Project Manager (PM).
 This role helps to organize the whole project workflow – what tasks will be implemented in which order and when.
 This position requires responsibility for the final result.
 Usually, those are precise people who can explain, listen, and motivate the entire development team.

-Another position is called Business Analyst which plays an important role as well.
+Another position called Business Analyst plays an important role as well.
 It is a supportive position for a PM.
-This person knows the project entirely, each aspect, every small mechanic, and helps others by forming detailed project documentation and tasks.
+This person knows the project entirely, each aspect, and every small mechanic, and helps others by forming detailed project documentation and tasks.